-The module will provide accredited certification and validation of competencies including skills to enable autonomous practice in dealing with common problems and the ability to critically evaluate current research in the field of respiratory disease.
+The course will provide accredited certification and validation of competencies including skills to enable autonomous practice in dealing with common problems and the ability to critically evaluate current research in the field of respiratory disease.
 An independent learning process will allow students to continue to advance their knowledge and understanding of respiratory disease.

-The module will comprise:
+The course will comprise:

 - Pre contact reading demonstrating how evidence based practice is implemented effectively in practice.

 - Three days contact time involving lectures and seminars and interactive, facilitated sessions to discuss the key theoretical and clinical aspects of diagnosis and management.
 Students will contribute to discussion, analysis and application of the theoretical perspectives that underpin practice involving critical evaluation of current research.
 The programme will include sessions on cough, asthma, COPD and bronchiectasis

 - A minimum of 4 days within hospital or community clinics, (or in your own practice, followed by one to one discussion with specialists who teach on the module) to provide opportunities for experience in required practical competencies and to allow students to acquire and demonstrate skills, particularly in case based assessment and discussion